Chris Ketley

 Chris Ketley (born 29 January 1985) is a British, London-based multi-instrumentalist, musical director, arranger, composer and producer.

-He is most well known for being a pop session musician playing guitar and piano for multi-platinum selling British artist Ellie Goulding and has previously worked with a variety of bands and artists such as Bryan Ferry, Zendaya, Banks, The Rakes, Dua Lipa, Markus Feehily (Westlife), Martin Luke Brown, Betsy, DJ Fresh, Christophe Willem, Conor Maynard, Rumer and The X-Factor Australia, The Moons & The on Offs.
+He is most well known for being a pop session musician playing guitar and piano for Ellie Goulding and has previously worked with a variety of bands and artists such as Bryan Ferry, Zendaya, Banks, the Rakes, Dua Lipa, Markus Feehily (of Westlife), Martin Luke Brown, Betsy, DJ Fresh, Christophe Willem, Conor Maynard, Rumer, the Moons, and the On Offs.

 He has made TV appearances with CeeLo Green, Katherine Jenkins, Cher, Gary Barlow, Alfie Bow, Barry Manilow, Donny Osmond and LeAnn Rimes.

-In addition to his live experience, Chris composes and produces music for placement on advertising campaigns, TV, short films and other bespoke media.
-His clients have included The BBC, 20th Century Fox, Biscuit Filmworks (Noam Murro), Pantene, Universal Music and Grey London.
+In addition to his live experience, Ketley composes and produces music for placement on advertising campaigns, TV, short films and other bespoke media.
+His clients have included the BBC, 20th Century Fox, Biscuit Filmworks (Noam Murro), Pantene, Universal Music and Grey London.

-Some of his live career highlights include a headline show at Madison Square Garden, The Pyramid Stage at Glastonbury Festival, Saturday Night Live, Jools Holland, Coachella Festival and a headline show at Red Rocks Amphitheatre.
+Some of his live career highlights include a headline show at Madison Square Garden, The Pyramid Stage at Glastonbury Festival, Saturday Night Live, Later with Jools Holland, Coachella Festival and a headline show at Red Rocks Amphitheatre.

 Early career

-His career started in his late teens playing for UK bands such as The on Offs whilst touring the UK & Europe.
-By the age of 21 he was touring the world with UK post punk band The Rakes.
-By his mid-twenties Chris was playing with Ellie Goulding on some of the world's biggest stages, TV shows and open-air festivals the music industry has to offer.
+Ketley's career started in his late teens playing for UK bands such as the On Offs whilst touring the UK and Europe.
+By the age of 21, he was touring the world with UK post-punk band the Rakes.
+By his mid-twenties, Ketley was playing with Ellie Goulding on some of the world's biggest stages, TV shows and open-air festivals.

 Bryan Ferry at the Hollywood Bowl

-Chris composed orchestral arrangements for Bryan Ferry's headline show at the Hollywood Bowl on 26 August 2017.
+Ketley composed orchestral arrangements for Bryan Ferry's headline show at the Hollywood Bowl on 26 August 2017.
 The full orchestra was conducted by Thomas Wilkins.
-Chris worked closely with Bryan and his team to compose 18 new scores for the concert for a full size Symphony Orchestra.
+Ketley worked closely with Ferry and his team to compose 18 new scores for the concert for a full size symphony orchestra.
 He worked closely with Jessica Dannheisser who assisted in orchestrating.

-String arrangement
+Strings arrangements

-Chris has arranged, recorded and produced strings at Abbey Road Studios, Air Studios & British Grove Studios.
-His arrangements have been used live at the Royal Albert Hall, Hollywood Bowl & Carnegie Hall.
+Ketley has arranged, recorded and produced strings at Abbey Road Studios, Air Studios, and British Grove Studios.
+His arrangements have been used live at the Royal Albert Hall, Hollywood Bowl, and Carnegie Hall.

-He arranged the strings and group vocals across multiple tracks on Ellie Goulding's album 'Delirium' in addition to live recordings and special acoustic releases of singles such as "Love Me like You Do", from the soundtrack for the film 'Fifty Shades of Grey'.
+He arranged the strings and group vocals across multiple tracks on Ellie Goulding's album Delirium in addition to live recordings and special acoustic releases of singles such as "Love Me like You Do", from the soundtrack of the film Fifty Shades of Grey.

 Royal wedding

-Chris Ketley accompanied Ellie Goulding when she was asked to sing at The Royal Wedding reception in 2011.
-The Duke of Cambridge and Duchess of Cambridge asked Ellie Goulding to sing her cover version of Elton John's "Your Song" for their first dance.
+Ketley accompanied Ellie Goulding when she was asked to sing at the Royal wedding reception in 2011.
+The Duke of Cambridge and Duchess of Cambridge asked Goulding to sing her cover version of Elton John's "Your Song" for their first dance.